 In order to keep our streets safe and conducive to business the Conservative Party recommends:

-- The Criminal Justice Reforms, passed in last year’s budget, must be repealed and replaced with more realistic, attainable goals.
+- The enacted Criminal Justice Reforms must be repealed and replaced with more realistic, attainable goals.

 - Bail should be denied to defendants charged with commissions of felony crimes of violence.
-Community, victims and witness’s safety should be considered in bail decisions.
+Community, victims, and witness’s safety must be considered in bail decisions.
 The ending of cash bail must be repealed and left to the discretion of Judges.

 - Opposition to any efforts to change the way district attorneys prosecute crimes and oppose changing the Grand Jury system.